 The absolute bioavailability of alogliptin is approximately 100%.
 Administration of alogliptin with a high-fat meal results in no significant change in total and peak exposure to alogliptin.
 Alogliptin may therefore be administered with or without food.

-Following oral administration of pioglitazone hydrochloride, peak concentrations of pioglitazone were observed within 2 hours.
-Food slightly delays the time to peak serum concentration (Tmax) to 3 to 4 hours, but does not alter the extent of absorption (AUC).
+Following oral administration of pioglitazone hydrochloride, peak concentrations of pioglitazone were observed within two hours.
+Food slightly delays the time to peak serum concentration (Tmax) to three to four hours but does not alter the extent of absorption (AUC).

 Following a single, 12.5 mg intravenous infusion of alogliptin to healthy subjects, the volume of distribution during the terminal phase was 417 L, indicating that the drug is well distributed into tissues.